lopazopy/jekyll-theme-chirpy/README.md

 Personal website using Jekyll with Chirpy Theme.
 I had to change the Github actions for the github pages.
-Under construction.
+Under construction. feat: new try